Tutorial 1-1 - Starting a project

 There's a lot to read but it's quite simple and many steps can be skipped, repeated or performed out-of-order.

-Blocks of text that are in grey and indented are mostly expositions and asides.
+Blocks of text that are in grey and indented are mostly expositions, asides and jokes.

 I know the tutorial starts slowly.
 I wanted to do everything in a simple order but that means there is a lot of preparation before you actually get to paint anything.